GopalArvind/EmotionMusicPlayer/README.md

 More details will be added to this readme file (and some, removed from the file) as the project progresses.

-P. S. You will need JavaCV and OpenCV 2.4 to run this project.
+<em>P. S. You will need JavaCV and OpenCV 2.4 to run this project.</em>